hellocoop/www.hello.coop/src/resources/standards.md

 ---
-editLink: true
+editLink: false
 ---

 # Open Standards

 Hellō's founder, Dick Hardt, has been at the forefront of internet identity standards since the early 2000s.
-He co-founded the (OpenID Foundation)[https://openid.net/foundation/] and led the design of two foundational technologies: [OAuth 2.0](https://datatracker.ietf.org/doc/rfc6749/) and JSON Web Token (JWT) — standards used by billions of people every day.
+He co-founded the [OpenID Foundation](https://openid.net/foundation/) and led the design of two foundational technologies: [OAuth 2.0](https://datatracker.ietf.org/doc/rfc6749/) and JSON Web Token (JWT) — standards used by billions of people every day.

 Dick continues his work to create a #BetterInternet through open, user-centric identity protocols.
 Following are some of the standards being actively developed: